 Follow their advice: Trust your tax professional's expertise and follow their advice.
 This will help you avoid any potential problems with the IRS.

-Maximizing Your Tax Savings as a Small Business Owner
+Maximize Your Tax Savings as a Small Business Owner

 A tax professional can ensure accuracy and help you take advantage of any applicable deductions or credits.
 To find a reputable tax professional, you can seek referrals, consult with professional organizations, or check with your local Chamber of Commerce.
 If you have any questions or concerns about your business taxes, do not hesitate to reach out to a tax professional for assistance.